shimamura-sakura/flowerscript-js/README.md

 all text in `disasm` of this repository has been replaced with `AAAAA`s, while keeping all filenames

-note that instruction names in `disasm` are not up to date with `flowerscript.js`
+note that instruction names in `disasm` may not up to date with `flowerscript.js`

 ## About Chinese version of FLOWERS